zonemaster/zonemaster/docs/public/specifications/test-zones/Consistency-TP/consistency05.md

 * Zone: child-zone-lame-2.consistency05.xa
   * ns1 responses with AA bit unset.
   * ns2 responds with [RCODE Name] "ServFail".

+### CHILD-ZONE-LAME-3
+Lame.
+No NS in response.

+* Zone: child-zone-lame-3.consistency05.xa
+  * Both ns1 and ns2 responds with NODATA on NS query
+  * Else normal zone

+### EXTRA-ADDRESS-CHILD
+Child zone has one extra address record on the NS name.

+* Zone: extra-address-child.consistency05.xa
+  * The zone has address records for ns2 that match glue, but in addition the zone has extra A and AAAA records for ns2.
+  * Both ns2 servers (both sets of IP addresses from child) must give identical DNS responses.

 ### ID-ADDR-MISMATCH-1
 For one NS (in-domain), the addresses in the glue do not match those in the